 Technical requirements and test sessionPlease check with your IT department if your firewall and computer settings support web session participation (the programme Zoom is used for the web session).
 Please also make sure that you are joining the web session with a stable internet connection.

-On 19 September 2022, 10:00-10:30 CEST, there will be a test session offered to all registered participants to test the software.
+On 23 September 2022, 14:00-14:30 CEST, there will be a test session offered to all participants who registered after 19 September to test the software.
 This test session is mandatory.

 Purpose and Nature